List of Titans (2018 TV series) characters: Dr. Arthur Light

 Dr. Arthur Light is a former physicist who turned criminal after an accident caused him to develop the ability to control light.
-Defeated by the original Titans team, he spends four years in prison until he is freed by Deathstroke to help eliminate the new Titans.
-However, Dr. Light refuses to follow Deathstroke's orders, which results in Deathstroke killing him.
+Defeated by the original Titans team, he spends four years in prison until he is freed by Deathstroke to help eliminate the new Titans, but Dr. Light refuses to follow Deathstroke's orders, which results in Deathstroke killing him.